8 WAYS TO SAVE MONEY WHEN INSURING STUNTS & SPFX

 - Use stunt actors, instead of your "real" actors.

 - Provide a diagram showing where the equipment and crew will be located relative to the action.
-Place equipment and crew a safe distances from the action.
+Place equipment and crew at safe distances from the action.

-- Use long lenses on camera, sandbags, and Lexon shields if possible to protect the filming equipment.
+- Use long lenses on cameras, sandbags [Amazon Affiliate Link], and LEXAN or plexiglass shields [Amazon Affiliate Link] if possible to protect the filming equipment.

-- Provide a full description of stunt & SPFX including script pages.
+- Provide a full description of stunts & SPFX, including script pages.

-- Describe safety measures on set: fire extinguishers, sand, fireman/policeman, first aid, etc.
+- Describe safety measures on set: fire extinguishers, sand, fireman/policeman, first aid kits [Amazon Affiliate Link], etc.

 - Underwriters charge when they are anxious or uncomfortable when reviewing a stunt or SPFX.
 Give the underwriter enough information to make them comfortable and you will minimize the premium charges for your stunts & special effects.